Alder – Alnus SPP.: Edible & Medicinal Uses of the Oak-like of Wild Plants

 Read more

-Violet – Viola SPP.: Edible & Medicinal Uses of the Pretty Little Things of Wild Plants
+Violets – Viola Spp.: Edible & Medicinal Uses of the Pretty Little Things of Wild Plants

-In Chippewa, wewaîe’bûgûg is the word for American dog violet in particular.
-Violets are aplenty around here and all are edible and medicinal.
+Violets (Viola spp.) are aplenty around here and all are edible and medicinal.
 Happily, the plant is unharmed by picking the flowers.
 However, some species are rare so do take the usual proper precautions in ID-ing and monitoring your wild plant allies.
-While you’ll probably only …
+While you’ll probably only find it in southern Ontario, viola pedata is one …

 Read more